-As their name implies, ETFs are investment funds that are traded on an exchange, such as the New York Stock Exchange (NYSE) or NASDAQ.
+ETFs are investment funds that are traded on an exchange, such as the New York Stock Exchange (NYSE) or NASDAQ.

 ETFs often correspond to a particular size of company, industrial sector, market, or even social goal.
 So, you could own shares in an ETF that owns blue chip stocks of large companies, or the stocks of less well-known, smaller companies.

 You could also purchase shares of ETFs that specialize in emerging markets, commodities, or consumer products, to name a few different options.
 An ETF might also invest in companies that are helping the environment or working to increase fair labor practices overseas.

 - You don’t own the stocks held by an ETF directly, instead you own shares of the fund, which in turn owns securities of different companies.